PhyloSDF: Phylogenetically-Conditioned Neural Generation of 3D Skull Morphology via Residual Flow Matching: Discussion

 \subsection{Why Residual Decomposition Works}

 The central methodological insight of this work is that the group structure inherent in biological data, that is, species labels, can be exploited to dramatically simplify the generative modeling task.
 By decomposing each latent code into a species centroid and a residual, we separate the problem into two components of fundamentally different character.
 The centroid captures where each species resides in morphospace; this is a discrete lookup operation that requires no learning and can be computed analytically from the training data.
 The residual captures how individual specimens vary around their species mean; crucially, because all residuals are zero-centered regardless of species identity, they can be pooled into a single shared distribution of 100 examples rather than 24 separate distributions of $\sim$4 examples each.

 This increase in effective sample size is the primary mechanism that makes neural generation feasible at this data scale.
-The principle is general: it applies to any setting in which data is organized into labeled groups with limited per-group samples, for instance, organ morphology across patient subgroups, cell shapes across genetic backgrounds, or material microstructures across alloy compositions.
+The principle is general: it applies to any setting in which data is organized into labeled groups with limited per-group samples, e.g., organ morphology across patient subgroups, cell shapes across genetic backgrounds, or material microstructures across alloy compositions.